DePaul University College of Law welcomes applications from

 - Current CAS report from LSAC

-- Letter of good standing from all previously attended law
+- Letter of academic standing from all previously attended law

 - Law school transcripts